-How Can Tennis Players Overcome These Mental Roadblocks to Success?
+How Can Tennis Players Overcome Mental Blocks

 Tennis is a unique sport for a couple of reasons.
 First off, they call it the “sport of a lifetime” because you’re able to play and enjoy it for virtually your entire life.
 However, it’s also different from many other sports because for the most part (unless you’re part of a doubles team), everything is up to you.